evergreen-ci/test-selection-client/README.md

-# test-selection-client
+# Test Selection Client
-Library to pass along test selection requests
+This is an auto-generated OpenAPI Go client to connect to the test selection service.